 This prospectus is part of a registration statement on Form S-3 that we have filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
-Under this shelf registration process, we may sell, in one or more offerings, common units of Sunoco Logistics Partners L.P. or the debt securities of Sunoco Logistics Partners Operations L.P. described in this prospectus.
-This prospectus generally describes us, the common units of Sunoco Logistics Partners Common units or debt securities.
-Each time we sell common units or debt securities with this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering and the securities offered by us in that offering.
+Under this shelf registration process, we or selling unitholders may sell, in one or more offerings, common units of Sunoco Logistics Partners L.P. or we may sell, in or more offerings, the debt securities of Sunoco Logistics Partners Operations L.P. described in this prospectus.
+This prospectus generally describes us, the common units of Sunoco Logistics Partners L.P., the debt securities of Sunoco Logistics Partners Operations L.P., and the guarantees of the debt securities.
+Each time we sell common units or debt securities with this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering and the securities offered by us or selling unitholders in that offering.
 The prospectus supplement also may add to, update, or change information in this prospectus.

-As used in this prospectus, "we," "us," and "our" and similar terms mean Sunoco Logistics Partners L.P. and its subsidiaries, except that those terms, when used in this prospectus in connection with the common units described herein, shall mean Sunoco Logistics Partners L.P., and when used in connection with the debt securities described herein, shall mean Sunoco Logistics Partners Operations L.P., unless the context indicates otherwise.
+As used in this prospectus, "we," "us," and "our" and similar terms mean Sunoco Logistics Partners L.P. and its subsidiaries, except that those terms, when used in this prospectus in connection with the common units described herein, shall mean Sunoco Logistics Partners L.P., and when used in connection with the debt securities described herein, shall mean Sunoco Logistics Partners Departments L.P., unless the context indicates otherwise.
 References to "Sunoco R&M" shall mean Sunoco, Inc. (R&M), a wholly owned subsidiary of Sunoco, Inc., through which Sunoco, Inc. conducts its refining and marketing operations.